-The Company evaluated all events subsequent to September 30, 2022, through November 30, 2022, the date on which the Statement of Financial Condition are available to be issued.
-MCM made a capital contribution into the Company for \$30,000 on October 3, 2022.
+The Company evaluated all events subsequent to September 30, 2023, through December 1, 2023, the date on which the Statement of Financial Condition are available to be issued.
+On December 1, 2023, the Company spun off from MCM, and became a direct subsidiary of MHA.
+The subordinated loan with MCM was transferred to MHA.
+On December 1, 2023, the Company received a new \$175,000 revolving subordinated loan facility with MHBK London.
 There were no other material recognizable or non-recognizable subsequent events during this period.